 Taking time to enjoy the things around you is good for the soul.

-Everyone has work to do and only so much time to do it in, but that doesn’t mean we can’t take time to enjoy those around us or events that are happening right in our hometown.
-In other words, take time to smell the coffee.
+Everyone has work to do and only so much time to do it, but that doesn’t mean we can’t take time to enjoy those around us or events that are happening in our hometowns.

 A community takes people coming together.
 Local business owners need support from their patrons to keep their doors open.
 This allows everyone to enjoy their services, including visitors.